Grove Art Online and the Benezit Dictionary of Artists are available by subscription to individuals and institutions worldwide.

 Use the below links to jump to the information you need:

 Subscription prices are based on the size and type of institution, with unlimited and concurrent user licences available.
-Librarians can register online today for a 30-day free trial by choosing your region below, or contact us for pricing information.
+Librarians can register online today for a 30-day free trial by completing the online form, or contact us for pricing information.

 If you are a student or academic complete our librarian recommendation form to recommend these resources to your librarian for an institutional free trial.